mstasak/PiMicroServer/ConfigureRDP.md

 Now I was able to access my Pi server using Windows remote desktop.
 VNC should work as well, but I get an actively refused error when I try, suggesting I need to lower security or manually share a public cert.
 RDP works for me.

+I had a bit of trouble connecting until I used my Pi's IPV4 local address instead of its hostname.